dis-data-modeling-2020/slides/assignment1.md

 ### Task 1
 Complete the lessons from the interactive online course at [linuxjourney.com](https://linuxjourney.com/lesson/the-shell) on learning the command line.
 Do the quizes in each of the lectures.

 Prove your completion with a photo that shows your student ID card and the correct results of the quizes.
 Make at least 3 photos according to the three digits of your student ID.
 For example: Your student ID is 1110341 -> Photos of exercises 3, 4, and 1.
+In case this rule of thumd does not work, calculate the sum of the double digits or last two digits.
+For example: Your student ID is 1110288 -> Photos of 2, 8 and 16 (8+8).

 ### Task 2
 Building on exercise 1: Use your new knowledge to count the number of lines in your `introduction.md` file from exercise 1.